articles

 Author

-If you are with someone who has grown up with a different cultural background, respecting your other half’s culture is key to making the relationship work.
+When you’re in a relationship with someone from a different cultural background, respecting their culture is key to making the relationship work.

-I try to respect my husband’s cultural background, and he tries to respect mine.
-I don’t understand all the traditions and I don’t believe in all the superstitions (neither does my husband), but I still embrace these things as part of our life together.
-They are a part of the culture that has shaped who my husband is today, and they play a role in the upbringing of our child (an example for one such custom is the Chinese ritual for 5-day-old newborns).
+I try to respect my husband’s cultural background, and he does the same for mine.
+While I don’t understand all the traditions, and neither of us believes in all the superstitions, we still embrace these things as part of our life together.
+They’ve shaped who my husband is today and play a role in raising our child (such as the Chinese ritual for 5-day-old newborns).

-Language is only a very small part of effective communication.
+Language is only a small part of effective communication.

-Here are three examples of how my husband and I communicated without the need for language in the delivery room:
+Here are three examples of how my husband and I communicated without words in the delivery room:

-I gave birth to our son in a hospital in Austria.
-During labor, I got really thirsty (like really, really thirsty) after every contraction.
-I only had to make a small gesture with my hand and my husband knew that I needed another glass of water.
+- During labor, I was incredibly thirsty after each contraction.
+A small gesture with my hand, and my husband knew I needed another glass of water.

-When our son was born, my husband cried.
-He was the first person in this world our son looked at.
-I have never seen my husband cry before, so I knew how overjoyed he was.
-We still joke that I cried at our wedding, while he didn’t, and he cried after the birth of our son, while I didn’t (exhaustion, anyone?).
+- When our son was born, my husband cried.
+He was the first person our son looked at.
+I had never seen my husband cry before, and I knew how overjoyed he was.
+We still joke that I cried at our wedding, while he didn’t, and he cried after our son’s birth, while I didn’t (exhaustion, anyone?).

 These are only a few examples of how we communicate without words.
 Of course, being in the delivery room is an extreme example, but it works the same in everyday situations.

-If you want to be with your spouse from another country, handling red tape is something you can’t avoid.
+If you’re with someone from another country, dealing with red tape is inevitable.

-4. Marrying a person with a different citizenship is expensive
+4. Marrying Someone with a Different Citizenship is Expensive

-When my husband applied for his first Schengen visa for our wedding in 2013, he had to travel all the way from Shenzhen in Southeast China to Beijing in Northern China for the interview.
-Having children born to parents of different nationalities is also expensive.
-Getting our son’s birth certificate translated and notarized cost us 170 EUR (about 210 USD or 1300 CNY).
-This is only talking about one single document.
-There were a bunch of other documents we needed to translate and notarise to get married and yet another few that we need for spousal visas.
-The only good thing about it is that once your document is translated and notarised, it is translated and notarised for life.
+Registering our marriage in Austria was relatively inexpensive, but getting the necessary documents, translations, and apostilles was not.
+When my husband applied for his first Schengen visa for our wedding in 2013, he had to travel from Shenzhen to Beijing for the interview.
+Having children born to parents of different nationalities is also costly.
+For instance, translating and notarizing our son’s birth certificate cost 170 EUR (about 210 USD or 1300 CNY).
+And that was just one document.

-My husband and I take on all these challenges because it means that we can wake up right next to each other every single day.
-All the challenges are rewarding because we love each other.
-Most of the time, these challenges don’t weigh us down.
-The positives highly outnumber the negatives.
+Despite all the challenges, my husband and I face them because we love each other.
+We take on these challenges so we can wake up next to each other every day.
+Most of the time, the challenges don’t weigh us down.
+The positives far outweigh the negatives.

-Of course it would be nice if I could apply for a 1, 2 or even 5 year residence permit in my husband’s hometown (I currently get half a year, and after that 1 year at a time).
-It would be nice if I was allowed to work on a spousal residence permit.
-It would be great if more people could relate to our situation.
+It would be nice if I could apply for a 1, 2, or even 5-year residence permit in my husband’s hometown (currently, I get half a year, and then 1 year at a time).
+It would be great if I could work on a spousal residence permit.
+And yes, it would be wonderful if more people could relate to our situation.

-But looking at my husband and our son, I don’t think about all the would-be’s.
-I see the positive aspects, the things we have already accomplished.
+But when I look at my husband and our son, I don’t think about the “what-ifs.”
+I see the positive aspects of our life together and the things we’ve already accomplished.

-I feel blessed because we have two places we call home, two languages and cultures our son grows up with, both Chinese and Austrian holidays to celebrate, a variety of favourite songs to choose from and plenty of children’s stories to tell our son.
+I feel blessed to have two places we call home, two languages and cultures for our son to grow up with, both Chinese and Austrian holidays to celebrate, a variety of favorite songs to choose from, and plenty of children’s stories to share.
 I rock our son to sleep singing Bruder Jakob (the German equivalent of Brother John).
-He’ll grow up singing Liang Zhi Laohu (两只老虎, “Two Tigers”, a Chinese children’s song with the same melody, but different text from Brother John).
-Our breakfast is bread and congee, cheese and pickles, coffee and soy milk.
+He’ll grow up singing Liang Zhi Laohu (两只老虎, “Two Tigers”), a Chinese children’s song with the same melody but different lyrics.
+Our breakfast includes bread and congee, cheese and pickles, coffee and soy milk.
 We fight in Chinese and swear in German.

 We live in a colorful world.
-As colorful as it is, at the end of the day, we’re just humans who happened to fall in love with someone from a different country.
+And despite all the differences, at the end of the day, we’re just humans who happened to fall in love with someone from another country.

 Seeing my husband cry after the birth of our beautiful son?
-I wouldn’t want to miss this experience for anything in the world.
+I wouldn’t trade that experience for anything in the world.

 Have you ever been in a cross-cultural relationship?